-2. Separation and identification of the monosaccharides present in the given mixture (glucose & fructose) by paper chromatography.
-Reporting the R_f values.
+2. Separation and identification of the monosaccharides present in the given mixture (glucose

 & fructose) by paper chromatography.
-Reporting the $R{\rm f}$ values.
+Reporting the $R{\rm f} values.$

-3. Separate a mixture of Sudan yellow and Sudan Red by TLC technique and identify them on the basis of their R_fvalues.
+3. Separate a mixture of Sudan yellow and Sudan Red by TLC technique and identify them on the basis of their R_f values.